jimniels/blog/src/client/posts/2019-01-31-generating-shades-of-color-using-css-variables.md

 ---
-title: Generating Shades of Color Using CSS Variables
 tags: engineering
 ---

+# Generating Shades of Color Using CSS Variables

 Quite often I’ve found myself using [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (a.k.a.
 CSS variables) for working with color values (especially when [doing dark themes](https://blog.jim-nielsen.com/2018/icon-galleries-dark-mode/)).
 This is usually the type of CSS I’ve written: